google/WebFundamentals/src/content/en/fundamentals/architecture/building-components/best-practices.md

       <td>
   Elements that need to express their state should do so using attributes.
 The
   <code>class</code> attribute is generally considered to be owned by the
-  developer using your element, and writing to it yourself may inadvertantly stomp on developer classes.
+  developer using your element, and writing to it yourself may inadvertently stomp on developer classes.
       </td>
     </tr>